-Gilbert Willie Elementary, a Terrell ISD campus, is a minority majority campus with a high rate of economically disadvantaged students, comprised of 684 students from kindergarten to fifth grade.
-Our enrollment is fairly consistent with previous years.
-The attendance rate is that of about 91%.
-The campus has 62 staff members that serve our students and families, with 90% of teachers certified and considered highly qualified.
-The expectation is for all students to achieve at a high level while nurturing healthy relationships with students, parents, and community.
+Long Elementary, a Terrell ISD campus, is a minority majority campus with a high rate of economically disadvantaged students.
+The district expects all students to achieve at a high level while nurturing healthy relationships with students, parents, and community.

-Gilbert Willie Elementary is a very diverse population of students with specific supports to serve the needs of each student.
-Our population demographics are: African American - 20.61%, Hispanic - 53.95%, White - 19.01%, Two or More - 5.99%.
-Student demographics for programs include: Emergent Bilingual - 28.22%, Special Education - 17.25%, Gifted and Talented - 4.53%, Dyslexia - 6.43%.
-Other student demographics include: Economically Disadvantaged - 86.84%, At Risk - 65.94%, Homeless - .2.92%.
+Long Elementary is represented by these student demographics (based on end of year data from the 2023-2024 school year: African American - 14.90%, Hispanic - 64.16%, White - 15.17%, Two or More - 5.23%.
+Student demographics for programs include: Emerging Bilingual - 39.60%, Special Education - 14.50%, Gifted and Talented - 5.91%, Dyslexia - 7.25%.
+Other student demographics include: Economically Disadvantaged - 82.55%, At Risk - 68.99%, Homeless - 1.21%.

-Gilbert Willie Elementary provides professional development for all staff and weekly content team meetings for teachers to build content and effective instruction strategies.
-Gilbert Willie Elementary provides staff development opportunities for teachers and staff in order to increase student achievement for all students with a focus on the needs of economically disadvantaged students, EB students, and other special student populations.
-Teachers are expected to obtain their ESL certification in order to serve the needs of our EB population.
-A continued effort is maintained to have staff demographics match student demographics in terms of recruitment.
-Social-emotional learning skills are implemented by the teachers each day; lessons are provided by the campus counselor.
-In addition, the counselor provides guidance lessons to classrooms and meets the social & emotional needs of individual students, along with our campus restorative coach.
-Throughout the school year, there are opportunities for parents to be involved in their child's education.
+Long Elementary will provide professional development for teachers and staff to build content and effective instruction strategies.
+Long Elementary will continue to provide staff development opportunities for teachers and staff in order to increase student achievement for all students with a focus on the needs of economically disadvantaged students, EL students, and other special student populations.
+We will continue encouraging teachers to obtain their ESL certification in order to serve the needs of our ESL population.
+A continued effort will be maintained to have staff demographics match student demographics in terms of recruitment.
+Student mentoring programs and social-emotional learning skills will be implemented by the school counselor and teachers.
+A focus will be made to provide parent support and training at the campus level.